zachwe/tortoise-tts/README.md

 For now, an analog to the PNG info found in Voldy's Stable Diffusion Web UI resides here.
 With it, you can upload an audio file generated with this web UI to view the settings used to generate that output.
 Additionally, the voice latents used to generate the uploaded audio clip can be extracted.

-If you want to reuse its generation settings, simply click "Copy Settings".
+If you want to reuse its generation settings, simply click `Copy Settings`.

+To import a voice, click `Import Voice`.
+Remember to click `Refresh Voice List` in the `Generate` panel afterwards, if it's a new voice.

 ### Settings